Azure/azure-api-style-guide/docs/azure-ruleset.md

 All operations should have a default (error) response.

-### az-delete-204-response
+### az-delete-response-codes

-A (non-long-running) delete operation should have a 204 response.
+A (non-long-running) delete operation should have a 204 response and no other 2xx response.

 ### az-error-code-response-header